kiba/Writings/for_science/chp8_bootstrapping.md

-# **Chapter 8: Bootstrapping**
+# **Chapter Eight: Bootstrapping**

 [I]Dear Journal,

 We paid off our debt this month instead of paying a twenty thousand dollars premium.
 Delta told us that we won't come up with a product in time to woo investors, and he was right.
 Instead, Delta earned around two thousand dollars, and I earned nothing.
 While my girlfriend returned to her job to pay off her bills.

 Drat.
 On the other hand, the sale of platinum might attract attention.
 Let hope the government likes their tax receipt more than their hatred of illegal activities.
-We haven't done anything wrong, but the fact is, the Colonial platinum came from another reality.
+While we haven't done anything wrong, but the fact is, the Colonial platinum came from another reality.
+You can't really explain that to the police.
 Delta agreed that crafting a false paper trail might be counterproductive.

 I am in between a rock and a hard place.

-The opportunity cost of servicing our debts was too great and that we already drew attention to ourselves by the sheer fact that I have sold an eyepopping amount of platinum in one single month, not to mention my strange and bizarre purchasing habits.
+The opportunity cost of not completely paying off our debts was too great and we already drew attention to ourselves by selling an eye-popping amount of platinum in one single month, in addition to my bizarre and erratic purchasing history as of late.

 We're going to draw attention no matter what we do.

 Delta and my girlfriend also agreed with me that my mad science persona should be kept a secret.

 No problem there.
-Attracting the authority's attention would be unwise to my psychological health, despite the fact that I am my own prisoner and worst enemy.
-There's no getting around with provoking paranoia and other heady feeling with the two individuals I trust my life with.
+Attracting the authority's attention would be unwise to my psychological health, despite the strong probability that I am my own prisoner and worst enemy.
+There's no getting around with provoking paranoia and other dangerous emotions with the two individuals I absolutely trust my life with.
 I refused to think of them turning on me.

 Besides, there's no way I am letting the Cylons get dissected by amoral humans for the technological secrets embodied in his body.[/I]

 ***
-## **Cylon Delta Zero Three* One*
+## **Cylon Delta Zero Three One**
+**April 3, 2015**
 **8 AM in the morning.**